Skip to main content

 What is a midwife?

-A midwife is a health professional who supports you in labour and birth and helps you have your baby.
-Midwife means ‘with woman’ and midwives take this very seriously.
-A midwife is not only a maternity care specialist with the knowledge and capability to ensure the best health outcomes for you and your baby, they are YOUR advocate; helping to achieve the experience YOU want.
-They provide ‘woman centered care’ through your pregnancy and birth, placing you at the center of everything they do and tailoring your care to your unique situation.
+A midwife is a health professional who supports you through your pregnancy and in labour and birth and helps you have your baby.
+Midwife means ‘with woman’ and midwives provide ‘woman centered care’ through your pregnancy and birth, placing you at the center of everything they do and tailoring your care to your unique situation.
 They ensure that you’re fully informed and empowered to make your own decisions about your care and the care of your baby.
-And they don’t abandon you after birth.
-They’re with you in those intense first 6 weeks to guide you, provide advice and ensure you have the best start to motherhood.
+They are with you through pregnancy, birth and those intense first 6-8 weeks to guide you, provide advice and ensure you have the best start to motherhood.

 Gold Standard Maternity Care